5th Floor, Brigade Towers,

 Hyderabad - 500032,

-South America Stevia Market is segmented by Form into Powder, Liquid, and Leaf; by Application into Bakery, Dairy Products, Beverages, Confectionery, Dietary Supplements, and Other Applications; and by Geography.
+The South American Stevia Market is segmented by Form into Powder, Liquid, and Leaf, by Application into Bakery, Dairy Products, Beverages, Confectionery, Dietary Supplements, and Other Applications, and by Geography

-South America Stevia Market is projected to grow at a CAGR of 8.9% during the forecast period.
+The South American stevia market is projected to record a CAGR of 8.9% during the forecast period.